 With all the changes that occur in your mobile military life, belonging to a professional organization can be a welcome standard in your career.
 It can give you a sense of continuity and belonging while you work to find your place in the career field as you relocate.
 You can gain confidence and maintain the lingo and latest industry news while you are in between jobs.

 You can find more information about professional associations by checking out additional resources in the Career Connections lifecycle section of MySECO.
-If you need additional assistance or wish to speak to someone about building networks or finding the right professional organization, speak with a career coach at 800-342-9647 or use the Live Chat feature in the header of MySECO.
+If you need additional assistance or wish to speak to someone about building networks or finding the right professional organization, speak with a SECO career coach by calling Military OneSource at 800-342-9647 or use the Live Chat feature in the header of the MySECO website.